mastermueez/A-Cost-Effective-Framework-to-Predict-the-Ripeness-of-any-Fruit-Based-on-Color-Space/README.md

 The presentation for this paper can be found [here](https://youtu.be/TQqIDKwov_Ms).

-## A Brief Outline of the Contents:
+## A Brief Outline of the Contents

 * **Raspberry Pi**: This folder contains files that have been written to run on a Raspberry Pi equipped with openCV, scikit-learn and pandas library:
   * **tain.py**: With this program running when a fruit is placed on the rotating platform, the sonar detects it and asks the user to enter an appropirate ripeness index for it.
 Then five images are captured with the servo rotating 72 degrees after each capture.
 Simultaneously, for each image captured, values for the following attributes -	*hue1,	sat1,	val1,	hue2,	sat2,	val2,	hue3,	sat3,	val3,	ripenessIndex* are written to a CSV file.